-Welcome to Canadian Studies at StFX, where students explore what defines Canada and how that makes our national culture unique.
-Students gain greater understanding of the country from an interdisciplinary perspective.
-It emphasizes the impact of multiculturalism, government structures, bilingualism, religion and history from a number of key vantage points.
+Canadian Studies will have you exploring what defines Canada and how that makes the national culture unique.
+You will study and learn about the impact of multiculturalism, government structures, bilingualism, religion and history from a number of perspectives, including understanding its impact within the world.

-Once deciding on Canadian Studies as a degree focus (usually by the end of a student’s second year), students can take courses in Canadian literature, politics, history, environmental and social justice issues.
-Popular choices include English 265 (Canadian Poetry and Prose) and Political Science 220 (Canadian Politics).
+Once you have selected Canadian Studies as a degree focus, usually by the end of your second year, you can opt for courses in Canadian literature, politics, history, environmental and social justice issues.